ryan-mcclue/ryan-mcclue/src/perf.md

 1. Run complete profiler and ascertain overall program profile/hotspots.
 2. Remove sections until just hotspots.
    Inspect hotspot assembly with -O1 flag to establish cycles per hotspot.
-Inspecting the assembly of our most expensive loop, we see that rand() is not inlined and is a call festival.
-This must be replaced
-Essentially we are looking for mathematical functions that could be inlined and aren't that are in our hot-path.
-When you want something to be fast, it should not be calling anything.
-If it does, probably made a mistake Also note that using SIMD instructions, however not to their widest extent, i.e. single scalar 'ss'.
-Want to replace with 'ps' packed scalar look at these steps for duplicated/unecessary work (may pollute cache). (perhaps even asking why was the code written the way it was)

-We know that file will probably be in OS cache.
-So, effectively a memory read and memory write

-how much CPU bring in, process and decode for this loop? how much are we asking the CPU to process each loop?
+   Want to see non-duplicated code, maximum inlining, widest SIMD, look at latency, throughput (how many jobs started per unit time) and dependency chains (independent n-steps) then general calculation:
 In assembly, see that loop is decoding 11 bytes of instructions per iteration Running loop under profiler know bandwidth
 Know each loop writing 8 bytes; so (bandwidth / 8) gives loop throughput
 So: machine-freq / (bandwidth / 8) = num-cycles per loop
-TODO: fractional cycle counts typical for superscalar cpus?
+fractional cycle counts typical for superscalar cpus

 Perform repetition testing on hotspots to know what practical peak performance is.

-when thinking about how fast instructions can occur are looking at: latency (from start to end for 1 job), throughput (how many jobs started per unit time; reciprocal throughput often used in CPU context?) and dependency chains (independent n-steps)

-adding more work units increases the throughput of the system (useful if bottleneck is throughput)
+adding more work units increases the throughput of the system

 look at longest dependency chain to ascertain order for work unit schedules see which work unit is most saturated

-the CPU instruction decoder (front-end?) sees loop iteration as one giant stream of instructions. it will try and extract as much ILP by analysing loop iteration dependency chains IPC (instructions per clock) measure of how much IPC often, the `inc` is the bottleneck in a loop?

-threading and SIMD are explicit parallelism
-VLIW is a form of explicit ILP

-(ILP means that the IP register is really just a conceptual thing)

-front-end of CPU is responsible for decoding instructions and passing micro-op queue to back-end micro-ops are specific to back-end/architecture, e.g. zen 3, skylake all different so, front-end convert instructions to 0 (in case of NOP) or more micro-ops L1 cache is separated into two parts; I$ is instruction cache, D$ is data cache also have decoded micro-op cache inserting NOPs can throttle the front-end as it has to decode extraneous instructions to determine dependency chains (although should be removed by optimising compiler)
+CPU front-end is responsible for decoding instructions and scheduling/passing micro-op queue to back-end The front-end will see a loop iteration as one giant stream of instructions.
+It will analyse dependency chain and try and extract as much ILP.
+So, extraneous instructions can throttle front-end.
+Often the `inc` is the bottleneck in a loop.
+So, want this to be as wide as possible

+ILP requires branch prediction to decode beyond a cmp and jmp After the back-end executes a cmp, it will look to see if the address matches what the front-end guessed If wrong, the back-end has to wait for front-end to refill uop queue.
+In this case, the front-end must flush its queue, costing about 10cycles Therefore, taking a comparison jump can be costly.
+So, can get better performance with more instructions and less ifs if takes less than 10 cycles Modern branch predictors utilise perceptrons and can in-fact guess CRT randomness

+Front-end accesses L0 (micro-ops) and L1 cache (I$ and D$) Caches are 64-byte aligned.
+Don't won't say a 4byte integer to straddle D$ cache lines.
+Also code alignment important for larger code bases in I$.
+Ideally, front-end just pulling from uop-cache for your loop

+Micro-ops are specific to back-end/architecture, e.g. zen 3, skylake all different

 TODO: after scheduling, front-end has ports?

-so, clearly can decode more than 1 instruction per cycle (and then execute)

-x86 instruction decoding tries to guess where instructions end (as variable lengthed) to acheive multiple decodes on a cycle

-the front-end schedules uops

-TODO: how does front-end know to decode beyond a cmp and a jmp? i.e. how does it sustain rate of multiple cycle decodes if encounters cmps?

-to facilitate ILP (requiring decoding instructions ahead of things affecting flags register), branch prediction is required on the front-ends part. after the back-end executes a cmp, it will look to see if the address matches what the front-end guessed if wrong, the back-end has to wait for front-end to refill uop queue, i.e. front-end must flush its queue (very costly, like 10 cycles)
-(sometimes, get better performance with more instructions and less ifs if takes less than 10 cycles)

-modern branch predictors utilise perceptrons and can in-fact guess CRT randomness

-just taking a branch is costly? cost of a branch misprediction is size of architecture pipeline, so maybe 12 cycles?

 intel optimisation manual for specific microarchitecture, e.g. skylake client amd documentation hub "software optimisation guide" (sort by relevence) amd microarch numbers: https://en.wikipedia.org/wiki/List_of_AMD_CPU_microarchitectures

-placement of branches greatly affects front-end

-alignment of code can affect front-ends ability?

-cpu uses 64-byte alignment for caches. so, for data alignment, don't won't say a 4byte integer to straddle cache lines the front-end also accesses code via i-cache, so code alignment important (more so for large code bases) hopefully, front-end just pulling from uop-cache for your loop (loops are mainly what code is)

 ##### OS